zeecaniago/unbounce/README.md

 |-- resources
     |-- views
 ```
+Another purpose of the additional abstraction layer is to promote single responsibility principle.
+And because each layer can be shared and understood independently, it also helps to ease maintenance if the project were to be maintained by a developer team.

 Some simplifications, such as in the form submission, in the validation, in the payload and in the WordPress plugin, are made due to the time constraints.
 The author also believes that the project has sufficed to show its purpose and the ability of the author to write a clean, well abstracted and extensible working code.